A: Applicants must complete and submit the web form on the “Apply” page of the Foundation’s website.

 Q: Will the Foundation make multi-year awards?

 A: No. Grants are awarded for a one-year period.
-Occasionally we award a grant to a prior recipient or approve the extension of a program into the following year, but follow-on grants will always be for a new program or a new aspect of a program.
+Occasionally we award a grant to a prior recipient or approve the extension of a program into the following year, but follow-on grants will almost always be for a new program or a new aspect of a program.

 Q: Will the Foundation provide grants for books or equipment alone?